SergioCoboLopez/ELN_Sergio/docs/october/index.md

 Then I did some proofreading for the writing club on Friday.

 And now, I am going to look at the eDAR numbers that Jenna found.

+## October 27
+Talk with F. Ideas for a paper.

+I think we are mixing metabolism with density dependence.
+Activation energy of anabolic metabolism.
+He found a review.
+It is interesting.

+I should do min and max eDAR with Jenna's data.
+Then, use those numbers to parametrize probability of lysogeny, probability of induction and the switch from catabolic to anabolic metabolism.
+I also should implement some sort of anabolic metabolism.

+Writing an email to Savannah.
+Finish this.

+V=Viruses, M=Microbes, edar= [Sugar]/[O2]

+V \proportional M*eDAR ---> do computer scientist on O2=O2(T,S)